AppiePau/devshed/Documentation/Documentation.md

 ```

 ### ArrayCsvColumn<TSource, TArray>
 This column type allows to write the content of an array be written in a single element.
-It accepts a mapping to a property of an array type TArray.
+It accepts a mapping to a property of an array type `TArray`.

 ```cs
 new ArrayCsvColumn<TSource, int>(e => e.TProperty)